-Global Portable Medical Ventilators Market size was estimated to be USD 489.3 Million in 2019 and is expected to reach USD 1056.4 Million by the end of 2027.
-It is predicted to grow at a CAGR of 9.62% from 2020 to 2027.
+Global Portable Medical Ventilators Market size was estimated to be USD489.3 Million in 2019 and is expected to reach USD 583.47 Million by the end of 2030.
+It is predicted to grow at a CAGR of 9.20% from 2022 to 2030.

 Portable ventilators deliver oxygen into the breathing circuit, where it can be humified by a heated humidifier or heat & moisture exchanger before delivery to the patient.
 These ventilators can be used for treating patients with conditions such as pneumonia, COVID 19, and during mass casualty events, among others.
 The increasing demand for ventilators, due to the global outbreak of COVID 19, the rapid growth of the geriatric population, and rising incidences of respiratory emergencies are the key factors that are expected to drive the market growth.
 Moreover, increasing incidences of chronic obstructive pulmonary disease (COPD), a rise in government expenditure on healthcare, and an increasing number of ventilator-associated pneumonia are also expected to boost market growth.